emilien-gts/yu-gi-oh-api/README.md

 ### Project Status

 The API is considered complete.
-I might add things like filters or new features to test certain parts of API Platform in the future.
+I might add new features to test certain parts of API Platform in the future.